 2. Important Documents

-Travelling with important documents such as Passport, driving license, visa, etc. ensure that they are kept safe in your hotel room lockers.
-You should instead carry attested copies of your passport, driving license, visa while travelling.
+Traveling with important documents such as Passports, driving licenses, visa, etc. ensure that they are kept safe in your hotel room lockers.
+You should instead carry attested copies of your passport, driving license, and visa while traveling.

 3. Money Matters

-- Refrain from carrying large sums of cash, instead carry plastic money as they are more convenient or you may also carry traveller’s cheque as they are readily exchangeable in most locations.
+- Refrain from carrying large sums of cash, instead carry plastic money as they are more convenient or you may also carry traveler’s cheques as they are readily exchangeable in most locations.

 - Don’t leave any cash or valuables in your hotel room.